Legal Technology

 It’s not true that small law firms can’t compete with bigger firms.
 With the right technology, your firm can take advantage of automations that remove bottlenecks and improve workflow — all while feeding you the data you need to grow.
 For example, automating the intake process can help you vet and onboard clients more efficiently, eliminating time wasted on prospects who aren’t a good fit.
 Intake software can also track marketing campaigns so you know where your best leads come from.

-Here are five common misunderstandings about intake software I’ve seen with smaller law firms, along with questions to ask when test-driving intake products.
+Here are five common misunderstandings about legal intake software, an integral solution designed to enhance the client intake process for law firms with features like client management, form building, and automation capabilities, along with questions to ask when test-driving intake products.

 1. You need to purchase a standalone, specialized intake solution to compete with bigger firms.